Health & Fitness

 Primal Blueprint – Mark Sisson: Besides the workout routine, I really enjoyed the depth at which he makes the case for eating the Paleo way.
 Been reducing grains since reading this and the results are noticeable.

-Jim Rohn – There are many people in this field but Jim Rohn is my favorite.
+Jim Rohn – There are many people in personal development field but Jim Rohn is my favorite.
 I think its because he’s kind of funny.
 I bought his “Art of Exceptional Living” and “Take Charge of Your Life” audio cd’s and would listen to them while going out for a bike ride.
 There are too many quotes to list.
 One of my favorites is “Its not the problem.
 You’re the problem.”

 Rich Dad Poor Dad – Robert Kiyosaki: One of my first personal development books.
 Dad bought it for me back in 1999.
 This book planted the seed for me to follow a path of entrepreneurship.
 Of course when I told Dad I was going to give it a go at being self employed he said I need a job.
 I asked him why he bought me the book then.